torvalds/linux/Documentation/driver-api/fpga/intro.rst

 ============

-The FPGA subsystem supports reprogramming FPGAs dynamically under Linux.
+The FPGA subsystem supports reprogramming FPGAs dynamically under GNU/Linux.
 Some of the core intentions of the FPGA subsystems are:

 * The FPGA subsystem is vendor agnostic.